The Top 44 TV Room Ideas – Interior Home and Design

 Although the sharp lines and crisp colors of modern design might not seem conducive to a cozy environment, you don’t have to choose between comfort and the sleek, modern living room of your dreams.
 You can stick to the classics, with a high-contrast mix of black and white throughout the room.
 You can also soften the spaces with warm shades of gray and natural wood tones.

 Another great way to warm up a modern is through art.
 Paintings, landscape photography, and on shelves or tabletops add a little character and keep the from feeling too stark.
 This way, you get an inviting place to catch up on your shows without sacrificing that ultra-sleek aesthetic.

 9. TV Room Wall Ideas

 Whether you want to make a bold statement or keep it subtle, your walls offer an ocean of opportunity.
 Try framing your TV with a stately wall unit to fake a built-in effect.
 You could also surround the TV with artwork to create a gallery wall, which will help the TV blend in when it’s turned off.
 Or, consider putting up some lively wallpaper to brighten the room.

-As for the rest of the space, there are plenty of options for wall design.
-You could stick to a neutral wall color so the TV wall remains the focal point.
-You could also go in the opposite direction with colorful walls to energize the room even when nothing’s on TV.
-Antique mirrors, floating shelves, wainscoting, and woven wall hangings are other options for filling in empty space.
+As for the rest of the , there are plenty of options for design.
+You could stick to a neutral color, so the remains the .
+You could also go in the opposite direction with colorful walls to energize the even when nothing’s on TV.
+Antique mirrors, floating shelves, wainscoting, and woven hangings are other options for filling in empty .

 10. TV Room Fireplace Ideas